tversteeg/wedding/content/transportation.md

 ### Visa

-There's two ways to get a visa for Vietnam, e-visa on arrival and a regular visa.
+There are a couple of ways to get a visa for Vietnam.

 #### E-Visa

-You can apply for an e-visa on [this Vietnamese government site](https://evisa.xuatnhapcanh.gov.vn/en_US/web/guest/khai-thi-thuc-dien-tu/cap-thi-thuc-dien-tu).
-You will have to pay 25 dollars in advance.
-You will also have to pay dollars when you arrive in Vietnam, which isn't mentioned on the website.
-It's not possible to use an ATM behind the border where you need to pay the dollars, so bring at least $50 if you want to go for this visa.
+You can apply for an e-visa on [this Vietnamese government site](https://evisa.xuatnhapcanh.gov.vn/tra-cuu-thi-thuc).
+It takes a couple of working days and you will have to pay 25 dollars in advance.

+Don't forget to double- or even triple-check all information on the application.
+The Vietnamese government doesn't check the data you enter.
+If you swap your passport number with your national identification number as I did for example you're visa will be refused at the check-in.
-Don't forget to double check all information on the application, otherwise you're visa will be refused at the check-in, meaning you'll have a couple of minutes to hastily book a very expensive last-minute visa.
+Doing this will give you a couple of minutes, if you're lucky, to hastily book a very expensive last-minute visa.
 This will create a lot of stress, not recommended.

+It's not necessary but also highly recommended to print the e-visa.

+#### Embassy

+Another, more expensive, option is to apply for a visa at the Vietnamese embassy.
+In the Netherlands it's located in Den Haag and in Belgium in Brussels.
+This costs 77 dollars and you have to physically go there.

+#### Third-Party Service

+Another, also more expensive, option is to use a third-party service to get your visa.
+In the Netherlands the ANWB can be used for example.

 ### Plane